RamiKrispin/vscode-r/README.md

 After setting up the `Dockerfile`, `devcontainer.json`, and `settings.json` files, it is time to connect all the dots and review the main functionality of the R environment we set.
 To test the environment and demonstrate its functionality, we will use the R scripts under the test folder.

+In addition, we will see some of the applications and use cases of packages we installed (i.e., `httpgd`, etc.) and the settings we used on the `settings.json` file.

 ### Running R code

 Let's start with the basics.
 Running R code with VScode is done via the terminal.
 In the environment we set, there are two options to run R code: